MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-40-Procedures-Transportation-Workplace-Drug-Alcohol-Testing-Programs/subpart-G-Medical-Review-Officers-Verification-Process/section-40.137.md

-##### § 40.137 On what basis does the MRO verify test results involving marijuana, cocaine, amphetamines, or PCP? #####
+##### § 40.137 On what basis does the MRO verify test results involving marijuana, cocaine, amphetamines, semi-synthetic opioids, or PCP? #####

-Link to an amendment published at 82 FR 52245, Nov.
-13, 2017.

-(a) As the MRO, you must verify a confirmed positive test result for marijuana, cocaine, amphetamines, and/or PCP unless the employee presents a legitimate medical explanation for the presence of the drug(s)/metabolite(s) in his or her system.
+(a) As the MRO, you must verify a confirmed positive test result for marijuana, cocaine, amphetamines, semi-synthetic opioids (*i.e.,* hydrocodone, hydromorphone, oxycodone, and oxymorphone), and/or PCP unless the employee presents a legitimate medical explanation for the presence of the drug(s)/metabolite(s) in his or her system.
+In determining whether an employee's legally valid prescription consistent with the Controlled Substances Act for a substance in these categories constitutes a legitimate medical explanation, you must not question whether the prescribing physician should have prescribed the substance.

 (b) You must offer the employee an opportunity to present a legitimate medical explanation in all cases.